PAIDiPaidThis.com

 How to pay less

-• Ask your vet whether a plain x-ray or ultrasound could answer the question first, saving the referral if it does.
+• Ask your vet whether a plain x-ray or ultrasound could answer the question first.
+If it can, you avoid the referral and the CT fee entirely.

-• Compare quotes from more than one referral centre, as fees for the same scan can differ noticeably.
+• Compare quotes from more than one referral centre before booking.
+Fees for the same scan can differ noticeably between practices, and asking is free.

-• Check your pet insurance limit carefully, because advanced imaging plus anaesthetic can use a large chunk of an annual cap.
+• Check your pet insurance limit carefully.
+Advanced imaging plus anaesthetic can use a large chunk of an annual cap, so confirm what is left before you commit.

-• Ask whether CT rather than MRI is suitable, since CT is generally the quicker and lower-cost option when both could work.
+• Ask whether CT rather than MRI is suitable for your pet's problem.
+CT is generally the quicker and lower-cost option when either scan could answer the question.

 Common questions